CGCookie/retopoflow/docs/changelist.md

 - Works in Blender 2.8x and 2.9x
 - Fixed many issues

 ## Blender versions

 As of the time of this release, RetopoFlow has been tested to work well with Blender&nbsp;2.83&nbsp;(LTS)--2.92α.

 Note: This version of RetopoFlow will *not* work in Blender&nbsp;2.79b or earlier.

+## Version 2.x&rarr;3.x Notes

+In RetopoFlow&nbsp;2.x, we completely rewrote the framework so that RF acts like any other Blender mode (like Edit Mode, Sculpt Mode, Vertex Paint Mode).
+Choosing one of the tools from the RetopoFlow panel will start RetopoFlow Mode with the chosen tool selected.

+Although the underlying framework has changed significantly, RetopoFlow&nbsp;3.x uses a similar workflow to RetopoFlow&nbsp;2.x.

+When RetopoFlow Mode is enabled, all parts of Blender outside the 3D view will be darkened (and disabled) and windows will be added to the 3D view.
+These windows allow you to switch between RF tools, set tool options, and get more information.
+Also, this one-time Welcome message will greet you.

 ## New Framework